 And that match needs to be cared for: a head that’s been caulked, painted, glued, or covered with dirt won’t pass inspection.

 Never conduct an ad hoc repair of a broken sprinkler head or its components.
 Either replace the exact component with a listed substitute or install a new sprinkler head, both of which must be done by a qualified fire protection professional.
 About the most a building owner or facility staff can correct is a light-to-medium coat of dust on a “loaded” sprinkler head.
-QRFS offers SprinklerVac, a great tool for cleaning loaded sprinklers without touching them.
-You can also read our in-depth guide: “How to Clean Dirty Fire Sprinklers?”
+Read our latest guide on cleaning fire sprinklers.

 If you need to replace a component on a discontinued model, exact matches can sometimes be found.
 More than 15 years after Tyco acquired Central Sprinkler Company, our customers have successfully purchased replacement cover plates for CSC’s Model A Royal Flush Concealed fire sprinkler.
 The plates, while expensive, are an exact match — and an affordable alternative to having a professional drain a sprinkler system to install new heads.